Our staff will respond to your query promptly and provide detailed information to your questions.

 Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding, overnight safaris and Santa's Resort Visit.

-Private transfer from Kirkenes to Kakslauttanen (3.4 - 4 hrs).
+Fly to Ivalo airport, located about 250km north of the Arctic Circle.
+Upon arrival at Ivalo airport, transfer to Hotel Kakslauttanen.
 Check in to your Glass Igloo where you will be spending the first night of the tour.

 Dinner at hotel then get ready for your night in under the stars - and hopefully the Northern Lights.

-Finnish Glass Igloos provides 'one of a kind' opportunities to admire the Northern Lights and millions of stars of the crystal clear sky in a comfortable room temperature.
+Glass Igloo provides one of a kind opportunity to admire the Northern Lights and millions of stars of the crystal clear sky in a comfortable room temperature.
 Built from a special thermal glass the temperature inside the Igloo always stays at a normal level.
 It also prevents the glass from not getting white frosted, hence keeping the view clear even when the temperature outside drops to under -30°C. Standard igloos are equipped with a toilet, but no shower.
-There is an upgrade option to a large igloo (KELO).
+There is an upgrade option to a large igloo with a shower.

 After breakfast, move to your log cabin and then get ready for today's husky safari - an unforgettable journey through breathtaking winter scenery.